News

 Ax Sharma

-Ax Sharma is an Indian-origin British security researcher, journalist and TV subject matter expert with a focus on malware analysis and cybercrime investigations.
-His areas of interest include open source software security, threat intel analysis, and reverse engineering.
+Ax Sharma is a UK-based security researcher, journalist and TV subject matter expert experienced in malware analysis and cybercrime investigations.
+His areas of interest include open source software security and threat intel analysis.
 Frequently featured by leading media outlets like the BBC, Channel 5, Fortune, WIRED, The Register, among others, Ax is an active community member of the OWASP Foundation and the British Association of Journalists (BAJ).

 Recent Posts

-12 months ago
+12 hours ago

-2 years ago
+2 days ago

 This website uses cookies.